eth-cscs/alps-uenv/docs/pkg-application-tutorial.md

 ### compilers

-Based on our requirements, we are using full uenv stacks:
+Based on our requirements above, defining compilers is straightforward.

 === "`mc`"